dcdpr/did-btc1/chapters/Beacons.md

     A ->> A: Aggregate PSBTs to create<br/>signed transaction A ->> A: Broadcast signed transaction

-    loop For each Beacon participant...
-        A ->> R: Send signal ID
-    end

     alt CAS defined
         A ->> A: Publish JSON representation<br/>of normalized map to CAS